N1 (rocket): Block A first stage

 The first stage, Block A, was powered by 30 NK-15 engines arranged in two rings, the main ring of 24 at the outer edge of the booster and the core propulsion system consisting of the inner 6 engines at about half diameter.
 The control system was primarily based on differential throttling of the engines of the outer ring for pitch and yaw.
 The core propulsion system was not used for control.
 The Block A also included four grid fins, which were later used on Soviet air-to-air missile designs.
 Block A had a planned burn time of 125 seconds.
 The stage alone had a dry mass of 180.8 tons.

-In total, the Block A produced 45400 kN of thrust, the most powerful rocket stage flown to date.
-This exceeded the 33700 kN thrust of the Saturn V, and the record would stand for over half a century, until the SpaceX Super Heavy surpassed it in 2023.
+In total, the Block A produced 45400 kN of thrust thus far exceeding the 33700 kN thrust of the Saturn V, and the record would stand for over half a century, until the SpaceX Super Heavy surpassed it in 2023.

 Engine control system

-The KORD (Russian acronym for Kontrol Raketnykh Dvigateley – literally "Control (of) Rocket Engines" – Контроль ракетных двигателей) was the system devised to supervise the large cluster of 30 engines in Block A (the first stage) and also shut down opposing engines that suffered failure, to maintain symmetrical thrust in the other ring of 24 engines.
+The KORD (Russian acronym for Kontrol Raketnykh Dvigateley – literally "Control (of) Rocket Engines" – Контроль ракетных двигателей) was the system devised to supervise the large cluster of 30 engines in Block A (the first stage) and also shut down opposing engines that suffered failure, to maintain symmetrical thrust in the outer ring of 24 engines.
 The differential thrust method used by the N-1 to steer required precise throttle commands and resulted in more time spent in transients as the engines throttled up and down.
 The N-1 controlled the differential thrusting of the outer ring of 24 engines for pitch and yaw attitude control by throttling them appropriately and it also shut down malfunctioning engines situated opposite each other.
 This was to negate the pitch or yaw moment diametrically opposing engines in the outer ring would generate, thus maintaining symmetrical thrust.
 Block A could perform nominally with two pairs of opposing engines shut down (26/30 engines).
 Unfortunately the KORD system was unable to react to rapidly occurring processes such as the exploding turbo-pump during the second launch.

 In addition to the KORD system that was improved for the fourth flight, a new computer system was developed for the fourth and last launch (Vehicle 7L).
 The S-530 was the first Soviet digital guidance and control system,.
 The S-530 supervised all control tasks in the launch vehicle and spacecraft, of which the N1 carried two, one located in the Block V third stage that controlled the engines for the first three stages.
 The second S-530 was located in the Soyuz LOK command module and provided control for the rest of the mission from TLI to lunar flyby and return to Earth.

 In parallel, KORD was improved and according to Chertok it "has finally achieved a high degree of reliability" in anticipation of the fourth launch.